 Topics on this Page:

-The reason that you need to download base layers is because what we call a “map” in CalTopo is actually just saved map objects at specific coordinates.
-Whether you have a data connection or not, you need to view those map objects on top of base layers (such as MapBuilder Topo or Forest Service layers) in order to provide geographic reference.
+The reason that you need to download layers is because what we call a “map” in CalTopo is actually just saved map objects at specific coordinates.
+Whether you have a data connection or not, you need to view those map objects on top of base layers and overlays (such as the MapBuilder Topo base layer or the Public Lands overlay) in order to provide geographic reference.

-When you have a data connection, you can access those base layers in the Base Layers menu.
-However, when you don't have a data connection, you need to download base layer(s) for the map area to your mobile device in order to view and navigate around that particular map.
+When you have a data connection, you can access those base layers and overlays in the Map Layers menu.
+However, when you don't have a data connection, you need to download layers for the map area to your mobile device in order to view and navigate around that particular map.

 When you have a data connection, caching tiles greatly improves your experience because it increases the speed at which tiles load, providing a more consistent result as you move around the map.